jdestefani/BigDataAnalytics_INFOH515/Docker/README.md

 For example, to connect to the Jupyter Notebook, you should open your browser at 192.168.99.100:8888

+Sometimes, the cause of this problem could be related to the used web browser (namely Internet Explorer and Edge), in this case, testing the same IP on a different browser (Chrome, Firefox) could solve the issue.

 #### Issue: Shared folder empty

 The [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) on Windows 10 Home shares by default only the primary hard drive (i.e. the one where Windows is installed -> C:).

 In case your machine has more than one hard disk two solutions exists:
-- Either the BigDataAnalytics_INFOH515 folder has to be located on the main hard drive (C:)
+- Either the BigDataAnalytics_INFOH515 folder has to be located **on the main hard drive (C:) and inside the User folder (for example inside Documents, Desktop or Downloads).**
 - Or, a manual mountpoint to the second hard drive must be created in the configuration of VirtualBox (the provisioner running the virtual machine containing Docker Engine) as described [here](https://stackoverflow.com/questions/48828406/unable-to-share-volume-with-docker-toolbox-on-windows-10).

 The same problem could appear if you are using [Docker on Windows](https://docs.docker.com/docker-for-windows/install/) (instead of the Docker Toolbox), a solution can be found [here](https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c).